 Being a teenager in these media times you realize that the pressure of looking or being a certain way gets to an individual in a whole other way.

-Daily we are surrounded my images which are slowly shaping our perception of how things are supposed to be, even though we stand on both sides of the dilemma.
+Daily we are surrounded by images which are slowly shaping our perception of how things are supposed to be, even though we stand on both sides of the dilemma.

-At the same time I’m not blaming anyone, I do this too.
-Every time I think about posting something on Instagram or anywhere on the internet I want it to look good.
-I want people to think each picture I post looks good.
-I do not want to show the world my triple chin of which only some “lucky” snapchat friends get to see.
+At the same time, I’m not blaming anyone, I do this too.
+Every time I think about posting something on Instagram or anywhere on the internet, I want it to look good.
+I want people to think about each picture I post looks good.
+I do not want to show the world my triple chin of which only some “lucky” Snapchat friends get to see.

 Most people only want to show the best side of them, aside from all the sad grunge-pages put there.